 How do we perform liposculpture of the upper arms?

-Upper Arm Liposculpture is a relatively painless and quick procedure.
+Upper Arm Liposculpture is a relatively quick procedure.
 Laser Assisted Lipolysis (Liposculpture and Combined Laser Lipolysis) is the preferred method of Neck Liposculpture at Sculpture Clinic™.
 Manual Liposuction is also an option and can provide excellent results.
 We prefer a Powered Liposuction Device such as the Microair™ as it improves the efficiency and safety of the suctioning process.

 This procedure is carried out completely under local anaesthesia and under very strict protocols.
 An anti-anxiety tablet may be given about an hour prior to the procedure to help patients relax and to reduce anxiety.
 Following the prepping process, patients will be asked to lie on their side and local anaesthetic will be applied to the Upper Arm Area.
 The anaesthetic will be allowed to settle in for at least half an hour before suctioning begins.
 Several 2 mm incisions are then made at the level of the elbow on each side.